What is sleep syncing? And how can you build it into your daily routine?

 It’s really simple to build your routine around sleep syncing, here’s our top tips on syncing your sleep to your daily routine.

 Yes, even on weekends.
 Your body loves consistency, so try to stick to a schedule as much as possible.
-Try going to bed at the same time each evening too, although we know this can be a little tougher to stick to.
+And definitely don’t hit the snooze button - this will send you back into another sleep cycle.
+Try going to bed at the same time each evening too.

 This lets your body know it’s time to wake up and is the strongest circadian cue.
 Open the curtains straight away and get your body out in the sunlight.
 In darker mornings, try using a light therapy alarm clock, such as a Lumie.